-Translators whose languages do not have passive sentences will need to know how they can translate passive sentences that they find in the Bible.
-Other translators will need to decide when to use a passive sentence and when not to.
+Translators whose languages do not use passive sentences will need to know how they can translate passive sentences that they find in the Bible.
+Other translators will need to decide when to use a passive sentence and when to use the active form.